 - Resistance of the trace at maximum current capacity;

-- Voltage drop for the calculated resistance and max current values, calculated using Ohm's Law; and
+- Voltage drop for the calculated resistance and max current values, calculated using Ohm's Law (see the voltage drop calculator for more information); and

 - Power dissipation at maximum current capacity.

-As with all Omni Calculators, you can fill in the data as you see fit, no need to follow the Input and Output recommendation.
+As with all Omni Calculators, you can fill in the data as you see fit; no need to follow the Input and Output recommendations.
 Additionally, the PCB trace current calculator has a smart feature that will compute and populate any field as soon as you introduce enough input data.

 More than just a PCB trace current capacity calculator